processone/docs.ejabberd.im/content/admin/configuration.md

 	`SASL PLAIN` and `SASL SCRAM-SHA-1`.

-When you enable SCRAM password format for internal storage, if you try to authenticate a user that had his password already stored in plain text, his password will be automatically converted to SCRAM format.
+When you enable SCRAM password format for internal storage, if you try to authenticate a user that had their password already stored in plain text, their password will be automatically converted to SCRAM format.
 It means database is converted as you use it.

 If you want to convert your Mnesia database all at once, you can look